Henrico woman killed in hit-and-run wreck and 19-year-old suspect is charged

-A woman killed in a hit-and-run accident in Henrico County on Saturday night has been identified as Shannon O'Leary, 43, of Henrico.
+A woman killed in a hit-and-run crash in Henrico County on Saturday night has been identified as Shannon O’Leary, 43, of Henrico.

 Police said Monday that they responded to the 9300 block of Meadowgreen Road at 8:46 p.m. to investigate a report of a person found in the front yard of a home.